Mattias-Ruljeff/LNU-fishclub/README.md

 ## Postman setup

-Import the postman collection and postman environment from the root folder in this project to your postman.
+Import the postman collection and postman environment from the folder "Postman" to your Postman-application.
 Run all the postman tests from the collection.

 # Examination assignment 2